 I am always cold when I run.
 How do I stay warm and dry while running in cold weather?

 It might seem that the way to stay warm is to layer on as much clothing as possible, but there’s more to it than that.
 To keep warm, you have to stay dry.
-Once your insulating layers get wet in cold weather, either from precipitation or sweat, the clock is ticking until you need to get out of your wet clothes to keep hypothermia from developing.
+Once your insulating layers get wet in cold weather, either from precipitation or sweat, the clock is ticking until you need to change into dry clothes to keep hypothermia from developing.

 Layers, breathable clothes, and effort regulation are the main pillars for successful winter running.
-You want to constantly adjust your layers and effort level to run the fine line between staying warm enough to be comfortable and starting to sweat with your current set of clothing.
+You want to constantly adjust your layers and effort level to run the fine line between staying warm enough to be comfortable but not sweating excessively.
 Having layers to remove and put on can allow you to adjust your effort without sweating or getting too cold.
 Choosing breathable clothing that wicks moisture from your skin and helps it evaporate can keep sweat from soaking everything you’re wearing.
 The Janji Rover Merino Hoodie is a great mid-layer option for those who tend to get cold and need extra warmth on cold days.

-Keeping extremities warm in the winter can be challenging, and fingers are often the hardest body part to stay comfortable.
+Keeping extremities warm in the winter can be challenging, and fingers are often the most difficult body part to keep comfortable.
 Having the right gloves for the temperature can make a big difference.
 Our Best Running Gloves guide includes various options, including one of our favorite pairs, the Ultimate Direction Ultra Flip Glove.

 I am always hot when I run.
 How do I stay cool and dry while running in cold weather?

 Some people simply run hotter than others, and you’ll see these people running in shorts, a singlet, and a light pair of gloves while the rest of humanity is walking around in down jackets and heavy winter hats.
 Layers are the key to keeping your body at the right temperature, and you’ll want to be diligent about removing them as you get warm so that you don’t sweat through your insulation.
-Once you’ve gotten a layer wet, you’ve pretty much made it useless if you get cold.
+Once you’ve gotten a layer wet, you’ve pretty much made it useless.

 How do I layer my clothes for running in cold weather?

-Midlayers provide insulation during cold weather runs and can include a variety of materials.
+Midlayers provide insulation during cold-weather runs and can include a variety of materials.
 These layers are where you can really dial in comfort.
-A thin wool layer can suffice as a second layer on top of your base layer if it’s relatively warm.
-Adding a fleece or thicker synthetic layer can add more warmth.
-Our testers love the Janji Rover Merino Hoodie as a mid-layer.
+Our testers love the Janji Rover Merino Hoodie as a mid-weight mid-layer.
 You’ll want to ensure you’re not sweating through this insulation layer when running in the cold.

-An outer shell, or jacket, is an important layer to protect you from the elements.
-It can block the wind, keep precipitation from getting your other layers wet, and trap warm air against your body to add extra warmth.
+An outer shell, or jacket, is important to block the wind or precipitation and can trap warm air against your body to add extra warmth.
 A non-breathable outer shell can lead to excess sweating, so you’ll need to be careful with your effort regulation when wearing one.
-We found the Patagonia Airshed Pro Pullover to be a great hybrid shell option that protects from wind and snow in many different temperatures.
+We found the Patagonia Airshed Pro Pullover to be a great hybrid shell option that protects from wind and snow.
+If it’s raining instead of snowing, you’ll want a rain jacket like The North Face Summit Series Superior Futurelight Jacket.

 Should I wear wool when I run in cold weather?

 Wool is an excellent option for running in cold weather because of its ability to insulate and wick moisture away from your body.
-The unique fibers grown by merino sheep, mainly in Australia and New Zealand, allow sweat to evaporate from your body before it turns into liquid drops.
+The unique fibers, grown by merino sheep mainly in Australia and New Zealand, allow sweat to evaporate from your body before it turns into liquid drops.
 Unlike cotton or other materials that hold onto liquid, wool can keep you much dryer and help you avoid that clammy feeling associated with other materials.
 Wool also stays warm, even when wet.
-While wool shirts and socks, like the Smartwool Run Cold Weather Targeted Cushion Crew Socks, are the best-known garments from this material, wool tights, hats, underwear, shorts, bras, like the Smartwool Women’s Intraknit Racerback Bra, all make for comfortable and functional pieces of running clothing.
+While wool shirts and socks, like the Smartwool Run Cold Weather Targeted Cushion Crew Socks, are the best-known garments made from this material, wool tights, hats, underwear, shorts, bras — like the Ridge Merino Women’s Send-It Seamless Merino Wool Sports Bra — all make for comfortable and functional pieces of running clothing.

 Read more about merino fiber and our top choices for clothing pieces in our Best Wool Running Apparel guide.